Cody Gibson

-Cody Michael Gibson (born September 11, 1987) is an American mixed martial artist who formerly competed in the Bantamweight division of the Ultimate Fighting Championship and last competed in Eagle FC.
+Cody Gibson (born September 11, 1987) is an American mixed martial artist who competes in the Bantamweight division in the Ultimate Fighting Championship (UFC).

 Background

-Born in Blackwell, Oklahoma, in 1987, Gibson and his brother Keith were adopted in 1989 and moved west, settling in the small town of Visalia, California.
-As an adult, Gibson found out through social media that he has also a sister and met his biological parents for the first time in 2018.
+Born in Blackwell, Oklahoma, in 1987, Gibson and his brother Keith were adopted in 1989 and moved west, settling in Visalia, California.
+As an adult, Gibson found out through social media that he also has a sister and met his biological parents for the first time in 2018.

-After a standout high school wrestling career at Mount Whitney High School, Gibson went on to wrestle at Bakersfield College and Menlo College where he was a two time JC All American finishing 2nd at the California JUCO state championships.

 Mixed martial arts career

 Regional circuit

-While home for the summer during college, Cody's friend invited him to a mixed martial arts gym in Exeter, California, to give it a try.
+While home for the summer during college, a friend of Cody's invited him to a mixed martial arts gym in Exeter, California, to give it a try.
 He quickly found out that he enjoyed fighting and took his first professional fight only a few weeks after beginning training.
-Over the course of the next two years, Cody, still wrestling in college, would take a total of three professional fights, despite not having been trained extensively in any discipline other than wrestling.
+Over the next two years, Cody, still wrestling in college, would take a total of three professional fights, despite not having been trained extensively in any discipline other than wrestling.
 Still, he managed to begin his MMA career with a 3–0 start.
 After graduating from college, Cody had a lot of regrets about not meeting his potential as a college wrestler.
 Upon moving back to Visalia, California, he found a local gym called Elite Team Visalia under head coach, judo and jiu-jitsu black belt Tom Knox.
-Over the next several years, Cody fought on the local circuit while learning the arts of Brazilian jiu-jitsu, muay thai, and boxing.
+Over the next several years, Cody fought on the local circuit while learning the arts of Brazilian jiu-jitsu, Muay Thai, and boxing.
 He fought on shows such as Porterville, California's The Warriors Cage, Lemoore, California's Tachi Palace Fights, and made appearances for Nick Diaz's foray into promoting show called WAR MMA as well as for AXSTV's Titan Fighting Championship.

 Ultimate Fighting Championship

-In February 2014, riding a six-fight win streak, Gibson was signed by the UFC as a short-notice replacement to fight fellow newcomer Aljamain Sterling on February 22, 2014 at UFC 170.
+In February 2014, riding a six-fight win streak, Gibson was signed by the UFC as a short-notice replacement to fight fellow newcomer Aljamain Sterling on February 22, 2014, at UFC 170.
 Gibson lost the fight via unanimous decision.

-Gibson faced Johnny Bedford on June 28, 2014 at UFC Fight Night 44, replacing an injured Rani Yahya.
+Gibson faced Johnny Bedford on June 28, 2014, at UFC Fight Night 44, replacing an injured Rani Yahya.
 Gibson won the fight via TKO 38 seconds into the first round.